briangonzalez/jquery.arbitrary-anchor.js/README.md

 __Use:__

 Then you can add any valid jQuery/CSS selector after the hash (`#`) in your page's URL, and it will automatically be scrolled to.
 If the selector returns more than 1 element, the first element found will be scrolled to.
-You can also place a pipe (`|`) after the selector to change the time it take to scroll to the given element, e.g. `#.mydiv|200` would scroll to the first element with a class of `mydiv` and it would scroll to it in 200ms.
+You can also place a pipe (`|`) with a value in milliseconds after the selector to change the time it takes to scroll to the given element, e.g. `#.mydiv|200` would scroll to the first element with a class of `mydiv` and it would scroll to it in 200ms.